TraGicCode/tragiccode-wsusserver/README.md

 #### `join_improvement_program`

-Allows microsoft to collect statistics about your system configuration, events, and configuration of wsus to help microsoft improve the quality, reliability and performance of the product.
+Allows Microsoft to collect statistics about your system configuration, events, and configuration of WSUS to help Microsoft improve the quality, reliability and performance of the product.
 Valid options: true, false

 Default: true.

 #### `sync_from_microsoft_update`

-Specifices that this server should perform synchronizations against microsoft upate servers.
-This assumes this wsus server is an upstream wsus server in your environment.
+Specifices that this server should perform synchronizations against Microsoft upate servers.
+This assumes this WSUS server is an upstream WSUS server in your environment.
 Valid options: true, false

 Default: true.

+**Must be false if `replica_server` is true**

+#### `replica_server`

+Specifies that the server is a replica of an upstream server.
+It synchronizes the same updates, has the same target groups, approvals, accepted license agreements (EULAs), and declined status as the upstream server.

+Default: false.

+**If this is `true` then `upstream_wsus_server_name` must be specified and `sync_from_microsoft_update` must be set to false.**

 #### `upstream_wsus_server_name`

-The name of the upstream wsus server in your environment in which to synchronize this wsus server against.
+The name of the upstream WSUS server in your environment in which to synchronize this WSUS server against.

 Default: undef.

+**Required if `replica_server` is true**

 #### `upstream_wsus_server_port`

-The port of the upstream wsus server in your environment in which to synchronize this wsus server against.
+The port of the upstream WSUS server in your environment in which to synchronize this WSUS server against.

 Default: 80.

 #### `upstream_wsus_server_use_ssl`

-Specifies if the upstream wsus server in your environment in which to synchronize this wsus server against is using SSL.
+Specifies if the upstream WSUS server in your environment in which to synchronize this WSUS server against is using SSL.
 Valid options: true, false

 Default: false.